ConfusedVorlon/HSGoogleDrivePicker/README.md

 HSDrivePicker *picker=[[HSDrivePicker alloc] initWithSecret:@"YOUR SECRET HERE"];

 [picker pickFromViewController:self
-                withCompletion:^(HSDriveManager *manager, GTLDriveFile *file) {
+                withCompletion:^(HSDriveManager *manager, GTLRDrive_File *file) {
                         NSLog(@"selected: %@",file.title);
                     }];
 ```

-The completion handler returns with a GTLDriveFile which has all the info you need.
+The completion handler returns with a GTLRDrive_File which has all the info you need.

 To download the file, use